0x556c79/trakt-for-plex/README.md

-# This is a copy of https://github.com/trakt-for-plex/configuration with one minor change : the timeout has been increased
+This is a copy of https://github.com/trakt-for-plex/configuration with one minor change : the timeout has been increased.

+itscinnabar.github.io/configuration

-# #Trakt.tv (for Plex) - Configuration
+#Trakt.tv (for Plex) - Configuration

 [![](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat-square)][license]